amibhatia/Vehicle-Innovation-System/README.md

 # Vehicle-Innovation-System
-the innovations in software for a vehicle is tried here
+the innovations in software for a vehicle is tried here.